arunar1/Tarento-Tasks/Git-Github/Question1/README.md

-## Q1.Concept on GitHub,GitLab and BitBucket
+## Q1.Concept of Git explaining various terms.

 ### Git is a distributed version control system designed to track changes in code files during software development.